bunsenbeaker/wix-form-builder/README.md

 This repository contains my solution to Wix's [Form Builder Task](https://github.com/wix-incubator/form-builder-exam).
 ## Tech Stack
-Project consistses of a Node.JS server side, using MongoDB for storage, and an Angular 10.0.4/NGRX client-side app.
+Project consists of a Node.JS server side, using MongoDB for storage, and an Angular 10.0.4/NGRX client-side app.

 ### Server side
 Since I didn't want this project to be just 'all about the demo', I chose to use a proper backend storage with a simple API for storing forms & submissions.